 What should you ask your doctor about Waldenstrom macroglobulinemia?

-As you deal with your cancer and the process of treatment, you need to have frank, open discussions with your cancer care team.
-You should ask any question that's on your mind.
+As you deal with Waldenstrom macroglobulinemia (WM) and the process of treatment, you need to have honest, open discussions with your cancer care team.
+You should ask about anything you don’t understand or want to know more about.
 Among the questions you might want to ask are:

 - Do you recommend starting treatment now or waiting until later on?

-- Which chemotherapy drugs do you recommend?
-Would you compare their effectiveness and side effects to others?
+- Which drugs do you recommend?
+How would you compare their effectiveness and side effects to others?

 - What should I do to be ready for treatment?